geniusinaction/group-vision/group-vision.md

 ### Licensing

-Ideas are our currency and it is reasonable to expect compensation if somebody else monitizes those ideas.
-We generally use CC-BY-NC.
-If a potential user wants to use our code in their own proprietary work, then this is handled on case-by-case basis.
+Licenses should be discussed with co-authors before codes are published.
+We generally support the use of open, MIT-style licenses, although discussion on this topic is welcome.

 ### Group Identity vs. Individual Contribution
 The purpose of the group is not to “brand” the ideas as group ideas, or the PI's ideas.
 Your project is yours to make your own.
 You should not feel as though you are presenting the PI's ideas or the group's projects.
 For your career and for the development of the science, it is important for you to feel ownership of the project that you are working on.
 It is good to talk about "we" when it is us working together on developing the project, but you should take credit for ideas that you come up with in the course of your research.